fermyon/developer/content/spin/v2/triggers.md

 Spin has experimental support for creating and running components on a schedule.
 Please note that there are only working Cron Trigger app samples written in [Rust](https://github.com/fermyon/spin-trigger-cron/tree/main/guest-rust) and [Python](https://github.com/fermyon/spin-trigger-cron/tree/main/guest-python) at present.

-> Please note: You can not `spin deploy` an application to Fermyon Cloud if it uses `cron` because Non-HTTP triggers are not supported in Fermyon Cloud.
+> Please note: You can not `spin deploy` an application to Fermyon Cloud if it uses `cron` because non-HTTP triggers are not supported in Fermyon Cloud.

 Let's look at how the [experimental Cron trigger for Spin](https://github.com/fermyon/spin-trigger-cron) allows you to deploy a web application that is driven by time.
 A Cron trigger maps a cron expression (a schedule) to a specific component.
 For example: